robclewley/aping-pong-jupclient/README.md

 # APIng pong Jupyter client in binder

-This is a JSON REST API-based ping pong game, which means it is agnostic to client-side implementations for play.
+This is a JSON REST API-based ping pong game that connects to a cloud-hosted server, which means the game is always available and is agnostic to client-side implementations for play.
 You can even try to play it from your OS shell using `curl`, e.g. by starting with `curl aping-pong.herokuapp.com/request_game/1` to begin a single-player game at Level 1.

 The game is intended as a setting to train intermediate-level students in data visualization and artificially intelligent control algorithms ("bots").
 The game is designed to be best played by (your) bots, not humans.
 This example client was created in Python using Jupyter notebooks and is deliberately basic and you can learn to develop a better one to play it effectively.